ewoij/the-stuff/README.md

 npm run dev       # start the dev server at http://localhost:3000
 ```

 The database is stored at `./data/the-stuff.db` (auto-created on first run).
-No environment variables needed — see `.env.example` for optional config.

 ## Install the skill